the-pink-hacker/resource-pack-packer/README.md

 # How To Use
 ## Setup
-It will ask you for 2 diffrent directories.
+It will ask you for 2 different directories.
 Here is where each on is:

 Minecraft - The folder that contains your resource pack folder.